 - Denial of employment

-If you decide to move forward with your employment discrimination claim, you may be wondering what to do next.
-To avoid legal traps, intimidation, or common mistakes with these types of claims, you may want to connect with a New Rochelle employment discrimination lawyer.
+If you decide to move forward with your employment discrimination claim, we encourage you to connect with our team as soon as possible.
+You do not want to begin this process without representation.
+This will allow you to avoid legal traps, at-work intimidation, and common mistakes with these types of claims.

 Investigate Your Claim

-Once you file an employment discrimination case, you may want to limit contact with your employer.
-Doing so may incriminate you.
+Once you file an employment discrimination case, you may need to limit contact with your employer or be very careful about what you say and do.
 Our law firm can engage with all relevant parties, lawyers, agencies, and witnesses on your behalf.
 We advocate for you to help you win your case.

-We attempt to work out a settlement with the employer or their insurance company.
-Our goal is to get you the compensation based on your damages.
-We work to get you a favorable outcome according to your particular situation.
+We often attempt to work out a settlement with the employer or their insurance company.
+Our goal is to get you the compensation you deserve based on your damages.
+We work to get you a favorable outcome, including the promotion, missed income, or other benefits according to your particular situation.

 File a Lawsuit

-We may first attempt to work out a pre-trial settlement.
-However, if your claim is denied or the employer does not wish to settle, we are prepared to file a lawsuit and take your case to court.
+If your employer denies wrongdoing or refuses to settle, we will file a lawsuit and take your case to court.
 We can represent you as we present your case before a judge or jury.